Chicago Bears Deny Talk Of A Quarterback Controversy

 “I’m definitely eager to get out to Arizona and play there [in the Bears’ second preseason game].
 Obviously, [it’s] not the start we wanted at all.
 I didn’t necessarily play well.”

 The Chicago Bears are also hoping that Mike Glennon can get past his first preseason game.
-If Glennon does not improve the calls for another signal-caller will only grow louder.
+If Glennon does not improve, the calls for another signal-caller will only grow louder.

 Mike Glennon's 1st series with the Bears ends with a pick-six.